MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 After importing, VR Builder will compile and import some dependencies.

 For older Unity versions, a dialog from Unity's XR Interaction Component appears.
 VR Builder should work with either choice, so select the option that better suits your existing project.
 Use `I Made a Backup, Go Ahead!` if you are starting a new project.
-This will trigger an the automated restart.
+This will trigger an automated restart.

 ![Update Interaction Layermask](images/installation-xrit-layermask-update.png)